SuperKogito/SuperKogito.github.io/_project/docs/source/blog/LoopMonitorsDetailsInCplusplus.rst

 -----------------------

-The previous three blogs (`[25-07-2020] Capturing the screen on Windows in C++ using OpenCV`_ \& `[26-07-2020] Capturing the screen on Windows in C++ using GDI+`_ and `[28-07-2020] Comparing screen capturing using GDI+ and OpenCV on Windows in C++`_) only described capturing a screenshot in a one monitor setup.
+The previous three blogs (`[25-07-2020] Capturing the screen on Windows in C++ using OpenCV`_ \& `[26-07-2020] Capturing the screen on Windows in C++ using GDI+`_ and `[28-07-2020] Comparing screen capturing using GDI+ and OpenCV on Windows in C++`_) described capturing a screenshot of only *one* monitor.
-However, often today we use multiple monitors setup and capturing the content of all of them or a specific 2 or three of them you will need to divide an image into multiple blocks of a certain height and width to apply a certain transformation or would like to compare two images block-wise.
+However, nowadays we often use multiple monitors and capturing the content of all of them or a specific one, two or more.
+Therefore, we will need to retrieve the coordinates of the targeted monitors.
-This blog will provide a short explanation and a C++ implementation for how to divide an image into multiple blocks with custom height and width.
+This blog will provide a short explanation and a C++ implementation for how to loop the existing monitors in a multiple monitors setup, get their dimensions and coordinates which can be used later into capturing the monitors content.

 | ***Keywords***:  multiple monitors, multi-monitors dimensions, monitor coordinates, C++

 Approach and implementation
 ----------------------------
-The trick for looping the screens dimensions is to use the :code:`EnumDisplayMonitors(NULL, NULL, MyInfoEnumProc, 0)` available as part of the `Win32 API`.
+The trick for looping the screens dimensions is to use the function :code:`EnumDisplayMonitors(NULL, NULL, MyInfoEnumProc, 0)`, which is available as part of the `Win32 API`_.
 A nice approach to this, is to pack the enumeration code in a structure that can be looped to retrieve the information related to each monitor.
 This can be done as in the following: